sameerakmal/Web-development/Notes/NOTES.md

 # CSS classes for validating the elements
 - :required : It configures when the field is defined with required.
 - :optional : It configures when the field is not defined with required.
+- :valid : It defines effects when all validation attributes are satisfied.
+- :invalid : It defines effects when the field validation returns error.

 # Multimedia in HTML :